mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

 CCPP Stub Build
 ========================================================

-New in version 6.0, CCPP includes a *stub* capability, which will build the appropriate basic software caps needed for the compilation of the host model, but not include any of the physics itself.
+New in version 6.0, CCPP includes a *stub* capability, which will build the appropriate basic software caps needed for the compilation of the :term:`host model<Host model/application>`, but not include any of the physics itself.
 This can be useful for host model debugging, testing "dry" dynamics with no parameterizations, and other use cases where building the whole CCPP physics library would be unnecessary.
-Currently this capability is only supported for the UFS Atmosphere.
+Currently this capability is only supported for the :term:`UFS Atmosphere`.

 To create the stub software caps, rather than using the host configuration file as described above, users can use the provided stub config file ``ccpp/framework/stub/ccpp_prebuild_config.py``.
 From the ``ccpp/framework/stub`` directory,